ClickCease

 Fast-moving vehicles fill our roads and can do significant damage when they are involved in a collision.
 There is no margin for error.
 And we know from experience that self-driving cars are not yet capable of error-free driving.

-If you are involved in an accident caused by Autopilot, or other automated features, you should contact an attorney at Bisnar Chase for a free consultation.
+If you are involved in an accident caused by Autopilot or other automated features, you should contact a California self-driving car accident lawyer to determine if you have a case.
+Call 800-561-4887 today at Bisnar Chase for a free consultation.
 Our team has decades of experience and a top track record in winning cases against negligent auto manufacturers.

 Automated Vehicle Crash Statistics